hawkular/hawkular-metrics/ui/rhq-metrics-charts/README.md

 You should have your environment ready now.

-Angular-PatternFly can now be built with:
+The RHQ Metrics directives can be built with:
 ```shell
 grunt build
 ```